Q#1. What's a bitcoin?

 One bitcoin is made up of 100 million satoshis (sats), similar to how 1 US dollar is made up of 100 cents.
 Because the price of 1 bitcoin is now tens of thousands of dollars, I buy sats, which is like buying a .10 carat diamond instead of a 1 carat diamond.

-Unlike the US dollar which the government can print more of at any time, there will only be 21 million bitcoin (just over 18 million bitcoin are currently available with new ones being "mined" every day).
+Unlike the US dollar which the government can print more of at any time, there will only be 21 million bitcoin (over 18 million bitcoin are currently available with new ones being "mined" every day).

 Also, every four years there is a bitcoin event called the "halving" when the number of new bitcoin becoming available is cut in half.
 To use the diamond metaphor again, think of it as half the diamond mines shutting down every four years - that means the supply of diamonds has gone down, so the price of each diamond that exists out in the world goes up.

 - - - - - - -

 If you want a different metaphor, think of each bitcoin (there are only 21 million) as a seed to plant in a backyard.
 Digging up an oak tree seed every day to see how big it has grown isn't helpful.
 It's best to make sure the seed is safe and leave it alone ... for years.

 Eventually, the bitcoin tree grows big enough that you take some leaves (sats) and sell them to get fiat money (dollars, pesos, Euros, yen, whatever you need).
 The sats you've sold do not grow back (only 100 million sats per bitcoin), so it's best to only sell them once they are worth a lot of money, which means waiting/hodling.